AOF Directors & Officers

 Among other duties, Fran edits the AOF newsletter, and helps manage the Freethought Library at Reason Center.

 Ken serves AOF as a director, treasurer, membership registrar, web developer & floor sweep.
-Joining AOF in December 1993, before it even had a proper name, he became Treasurer in 1995, and Registrar (the membership database keeper) in 2004.
+Joining AOF in December 1993, before it had a proper name, he became Treasurer in 1995, and Registrar (membership database keeper) in 2004.
 His early life was a mad-mouse ride between religious belief and skepticism.
-He now styles myself not as an atheist, not even an agnostic, but an apatheist -- in other words, it all seems to be a lot of fuss over nothing.
+Now he styles myself not as an atheist, not even an agnostic, but an apatheist.
+In other words, it all seems to be a lot of fuss over nothing.
 Let's just stop fighting.

 Director at Large